AbdulbasetRS/Zoom-Integration/README.md

 Contributions are welcome!
 If you encounter any issues or have suggestions for improvements, feel free to open an issue or submit a pull request on GitHub.

+## Change Log

+For a detailed list of changes and updates in each version, see the [Change Log](docs/CHANGELOG.md).

 ## License

 This Package is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.